Lancaster, Lancashire: Religious sites

+The city has places of worship for Catholic, Baptist, Jehovah's Witness, Latter Day Saints and Methodists, as well as the Salvation Army and community churches.
+Lancaster is also home to several mosques.
+Notable mosques are: Moorlands Islamic Centre, Lancaster Islamic Society, Raza Mosque Lancaster and prayer rooms in the University of Cumbria in Lancaster and University of Lancaster.

 Sport

-Lancaster's main football team, Lancaster City, plays in the Northern Premier League Premier Division having won promotion as champions of Division One North in 2016–2017.
-It plays its home matches at the Giant Axe, which can take 3,500 (513 seated) and was formed in 1911 originally as Lancaster Town F.C.
-Lancaster City has been seven-times Lancashire FA Challenge cup winners and in 2010-11 won the Northern Premier League President's cup for a second time.
+Lancaster City F.C. plays in the Northern Premier League Premier Division, having won promotion as champions of Division One North in 2016–2017.
+The club plays home matches at the Giant Axe, which has a capacity of 3,500 (513 seated) and was formed in 1911 as Lancaster Town F.C.
+The club has been seven-times Lancashire FA Challenge cup winners and in 2010–11 won the Northern Premier League President's Cup for a second time.

 Lancaster John O' Gaunt Rowing Club is the fifth-oldest surviving rowing club in the UK, outside the universities.
 It competes nationally at regattas and heads races run by British Rowing.
 The clubhouse stands next to the weir at Skerton.

-The city entertains contestants in the Lancaster International Youth Games, a multi-sport 'Olympic' style event featuring competitors from Lancaster's twin towns: Rendsburg (Germany), Perpignan (France), Viana do Castelo (Portugal), Aalborg (Denmark), Almere (Netherlands), Lublin (Poland) and Växjö (Sweden).
+It is one of the cities that rotates hosting the International Youth Games, a multi-sport Olympics-style event featuring competitors from Lancaster's twin towns: Rendsburg (Germany), Perpignan (France), Viana do Castelo (Portugal), Aalborg (Denmark), Almere (Netherlands), Lublin (Poland) and Växjö (Sweden).
+The games were cancelled at the start of the COVID-19 pandemic, but Lancaster resumed participation in 2022 when the games re-started.

 Lancaster Cricket Club is sited near the River Lune.
 It has two senior teams that participate in the Palace Shield.
 Rugby union is a popular sport in the area, with the local clubs being Vale of Lune RUFC and Lancaster CATS.

 Lancaster is home to the Golf Centre, Lansil Golf Club, Forest Hills and Lancaster Golf Club.
-It also has a Lancaster Amateur Swimming and Waterpolo Club that competes in the north-west.
+Lancaster Amateur Swimming and Waterpolo Club competes in the north-west.
 It trains at Salt Ayre and at Lancaster University Sports Centre.
 Lancaster is home to a senior UK team.
 Water polo is also popular in the area.

-The local athletics track near the Salt Ayre Sports Centre is home to both Lancaster and Morecambe AC.
-It regularly fields athletes across disciplines including track and field, cross country, road and fell running.
+The local athletics track near the Salt Ayre Sports Centre is home to Lancaster AC and Morecambe AC.
+It fields athletes across disciplines including track and field, cross country, road and fell running.
 It competes in several local and national leagues including the Young Athletics League, the Northern Athletics League and the local Mid Lancs League (Cross-Country in Winter, and Track and Field in Summer).